 - Students are expected to attend school every day school is in session.
-Students are required to follow the state mandated attendance policy: - All work due to absences must be made up. - If a student has a prearranged absence, missed work should be completed before the student is gone. - If students leave the facility without permission, they must make up work for the class they missed the following day.
+Students are required to follow the state mandated attendance policy: - It is up to the student to "make-up" their missing work on their own time. - All work due to absences must be made up. - Grade checks are handed out each Monday including missing assignments. - If a student has a prearranged absence, missed work should be completed before the student is gone. - If students leave the facility without permission, they must make up work for the class they missed the following day. - Students have the week of grade checks to turn in missing work. - Parents will be notified of all absences.